ekumenlabs/fruit_detection/README.md

 ## Training

 To train a model you need a NVidia Omniverse synthetic dataset.
-You first need to set up the following environment variables:
+You first need to set up the following environment variable:
 ```
 export DATASET_PATH=PATH/TO/TRAINING/DATA
-export EPOCHS=5
 ```

 Then you can run the training using the training profile: